 Automatically pausing the playback

 We also explored automatically pausing the instructional video when the content delivery rate exceeds a particular threshold.
+Similar to Pause-and-Play [26], our auto-pausing method would need a heuristic for determining when the pause the instructional video.
+The Pause-and-Play system leveraged the software’s tool change events in the instructional video as potential pause points.
+A limitation of this approach was that it could only work with instructional videos for designer software, such as Google SketchUp and Adobe Photoshop.
+Unlike Pause-and-Play, we selected the speech characteristics (speech rate and the natural pauses in the speech) as a heuristic because we believed this method for generating auto-pauses would generalize to more instructional videos, as long as they have an audio track available.
 More specifically, we used the following process to identify points in the video when pauses should be inserted:

 We segment the video by locating silences in the audio stream, where the noise level is lower than 30 decibels (same as level as a whisper [35]) for longer than 0.25 second (typical pause duration in a conversation [36]).